end2endzone/end2endzone-hugo/content/blog/2014-09-01-diy-bedroom-under-the-bed-led-lighting.md

 The location of the LEDs is obvious.
 However, I didn't know if I had to stick the LEDs facing down or facing out of the base.
 If you stick the LEDs facing out, all the lower section of the room get illuminated but the light does not go as high as if the LEDs were facing down.

-Turns out that best method for me was to stick them facing down.&nbsp;Choose the option that is best for you.
+Turns out that best method for me was to stick them facing down.
+Choose the option that is best for you.

 **Note:**
 Both options do not illuminate the people sleeping and should not disturb your lover's sleep.